Contents

 If you could only choose one keyphrase to rank for, what would it be?

-Many sellers make the mistake of adding all search terms with high volume regardless of how relevant those words are to their products.
-In this instance, Anker might have chosen to add keywords such as “headset with microphone.”
+Many sellers make the mistake of adding all search terms with high volume regardless of how relevant those words are to their products — but this approach doesn’t optimize Amazon listings.

 While this term does have a high search volume, it isn’t relevant to the product being sold.
 Headsets typically go over the head and completely cover the ears with padded earpieces.
 These are not the same as headphones or earphones, which can be either style.